 Your new Council Tax bill

-- no increase to the Adult Social Care precept
+- a 2% increase to the Adult Social Care precept

-For more information on how this money is spent, please see the Council Tax guide.
+For more information on how this money is spent, see the Council Tax guide.

 Empty property discounts